intel/diagnostics-utility/docs/cli-options.rst

        |  ``runtime``
        |  ``sysinfo``
        |  ``target``
-     - This check shows the version information of the oneAPI products installed in the environment.
+     - This check shows if the oneAPI environment is configured and provides a list of oneapi components with their versions if they are present in the environment.
-   * -  ``gcc_compiler_check`
+   * -  ``compiler_check``
      - |  ``compile``
        |  ``default``
        |  ``host``
        |  ``sysinfo``
-     - This check shows information about the GCC compiler..
+     - This check shows information about the compiler..
    * -  ``base_system_check``
      - |  ``compile``
        |  ``host``